bemonovoid/playqd/readme.md

         clientId: "paste your spotify client id here"
         clientSecret: "paste your spotify client secret here"
     ```
+#### Built-in music player
+* Playqd comes with built-in music player available at ``http://localhost:9585/playqd/index.html``
+This the best example that demonstrates how the Playqd music server api is used

 ### Application properties
 Playqd provided the following properties for customized the application: